Chart Color Schemes

 Infrastructure

-Munruben - Park Ridge South has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Munruben - Park Ridge South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact the area.
-Notable projects include Somerset at Park Ridge, Logan Reserve Combined State School, Carver's Reach Master Planned Residential Community, and Corymbia State School.
-The following list details those most relevant:.
+AreaSearch has identified 15 projects likely to impact the area.
+Notable ones include Somerset at Park Ridge, Logan Reserve Combined State School, Carver's Reach Master Planned Residential Community, and Corymbia State School.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.